Difference Between Care Home and Nursing Home

 In the United Kingdom, care and nursing homes both provide regulated residential support for individuals unable to live independently.
 These facilities are helpful for a range of needs, including chronic illness, physical disabilities, post-surgery recovery, dementia care, end-of-life care and more.
 They cater to individuals with various health conditions and provide assistance with daily activities, medical needs, and emotional support.
 However, they serve different needs and offer distinct services.

-• Assistance with bathing, dressing, and other daily routines
+Help with bathing, dressing, and other daily routines to maintain independence and wellbeing.

 Nursing homes are suited for individuals with more complex health needs, offering a higher level of medical care and complex care services.
 Staffed by registered nurses and healthcare professionals, nursing homes provide: